pypi/warehouse/.github/ISSUE_TEMPLATE/access-issues.md

     about your browser, public IP, and location.

-    We'll remove this output from the issue before closing, but do not feel comfortable making it requried for all users.
+    We'll remove this output from the issue before closing, but do not feel comfortable making it required for all users.

     If you have a browser that reproduces your access issue, go to https://fastly-debug.com, when the page has loaded copy and paste the